Breadcrumbs

 Students will:

-9. Present a potential solution to the partner organization need on Thursday, March 30, 2023, 5:00pm.
+- Present a potential solution to the partner organization need on Wednesday, March 26, 2025, 5:15pm - in person.
 Student groups will have 10 minutes to pitch their ideas and organizations as well as 5 minutes to showcase their Collaborative Leadership throughout the process.
 An additional 5 minutes is scheduled for the organization to ask questions of the student team.

 Completion